-And yet maybe email (not to mention texting, right President Trump?) is just too easy.
+And yet maybe email (not to mention texting and tweeting, right President Trump?) is just too easy.
 Fast messages can get us in trouble, especially if we are angry and hit the send button before we have had a chance to cool down and think over our message rationally.
 It is also easy to make mistakes.
 Meanwhile, the lack of formality can itself be offensive, especially when the recipient is someone who expects a little respect, such as an older person or a powerful person in government or business.

 "To close the email," Cross wrote, "you can't go wrong with 'Sincerely,' 'Best' or 'Kind regards ..."

 In other words, in business, especially at the onset of a new relationship, email should be more like old-fashioned letters, more formal and with a little more time taken to get it right.